Ripnrip/Quake-Coding-Arena-MCP/README.md

 ---

 *Built with ❤️ and Quake 3 Arena nostalgia*
-*Published via Smithery - The MCP Server Registry*# Quake-Coding-Arena-MCP
+*Published via Smithery - The MCP Server Registry*